-They Have Gone Home, At Least for Now
+They Have Gone Home, At Least for Now: CT Tech Legislation Update Summer 2017

 As of midnight, June 7th, the General Assembly closed its Regular Session.
 Although one of their biggest responsibilities, passing a biennial budget was not accomplished thereby requiring a Special Session, there were a number of bills that affect the Technology Community that did pass.
-Those bills are:
+As part of the CT Tech Legislation Update, please take not that those bills are:

 Economic Development Programs and Financing